How to create an app mockup

 First things first, there's more to an app mockup than a single landing page calling out your product's USP.
 If you really want to convey the full purpose and potential of your idea, then you need to think about the bigger picture.
 What secondary screens should my app include?
 How will users navigate through my app?
 How do I retain users and build brand loyalty and advocacy?

 To get your app mockup off to a great start, you first need to map out your information architecture.
-In layman's terms, outlining your architecture translates as defining the content and functionality of your app as well as how content and design components are intended to interact with each other (you can read more about site architecture over on the Design Strategy section of the Uizard blog).
+In layman's terms, outlining your architecture translates as defining the content and functionality of your app as well as how content and design components are intended to interact with each other.

 Don't panic though, you don't need to do any extensive design work just yet.
 You can map out your site structure as a flow chart with just a pen and paper.
 Get this part right and creating your app wireframes in step 2 will be so much easier!